mc100s/mixpanel/README.md

 The goal of this tutorial is to track how much users you have on your website and how much time they spend on it.

-Here, you will use Mixpanel and you will have an example to track them on their click.
+Here, you will use Mixpanel and you will have an example to track them on their click or keydown events.

 ## Steps to track users and the time they spend